-Damianos Sigalas presented on September 16th his experience from this year’s CHI conference in New Orleans.
-Damianos participated in CHI 2022 where he presented a paper.
+Damianos Dumi Sigalas presented on September 16th his experience from this year’s CHI conference in New Orleans.
+Damianos participated in CHI 2022 where he presented a case study.

 On 6th of July 2022, Anastasios Ntourmas presented his doctoral thesis publicly entitled: “Methods and tools to support interaction in Massive Open Online Courses“.
 The aim of the dissertation was to provide empirical evidence about instructional design quality issues of Massive Open Online Courses (MOOCs), and to propose, implement and evaluate design guidelines for the